alan-turing-institute/data-safe-haven/new_dsg_environment/azure-vms/tests/README.md

   - `Your CPU supports instructions that this TensorFlow binary was not compiled to use`
   - `CUDA_ERROR_NO_DEVICE: no CUDA capable device is detected` (you should **not** get this error on GPU VMs - e.g. NC series)

-If you get any otrher errors please contact REG to investigate.
+If you get any other errors please contact REG to investigate.

 ### Testing package use